Powell’s Showdown with Cataract Canyon – The 1869 Expedition

 At least they made 8 ½ miles.
 However, they didn’t seem to appreciate it much after having to make camp on a stack of busted boulders that night.

 The following morning was an “off” day to remake oars from driftwood and survey the sliding strata now known as the Paradox Formation.
-Its folds are bizarre enough to strike even a geologic interest from the usually-uninterested crew members.
+Its folds were bizarre enough to strike even a geologic interest from the usually-uninterested crew members.

 July 23rd, Hidden Treasure through Mile Long Rapid